Amy Scholten, MPH

 You will be asked to lie quietly on your back with your shirt off.
 6 small, sticky pads with attached wires will be placed across your chest.
 Others will be placed on your arms and legs.
 The wires will connect to the EKG machine.
 You will not feel anything during the test.

 You may resume activities as recommended by your doctor.

-Your doctor will interpret the ECG.
+Your doctor will interpret the EKG.
 Based on the results and your other health information, you may need more tests or a treatment plan.

 Call your doctor if you have heart-related symptoms, such as chest pain or trouble breathing.